-The space requires HEPA filters for the supply air because the animals will be involved in chronic testing.
+The space requires HEPA filters because the animals will be involved in chronic testing.
 Supply air is introduced 24 hours a day through high-volume and uniformly drawn across the holding areas to provide uniform mixing.
 It is important to ensure that the system does not create drafts on the animals.
 Ventilation Design Handbook on Animal Facility and Animal Facility design published by NIH and ASHRAE Application Handbook were used to design the Vivarium system.